justin2004/justin2004/README.md

 - ⌨️ Command Line User and Toolmaker
 - 🌐 Connecting things with the power of text

+### Blog

+- If you are interested in any of those things above then you might find [my blog](https://github.com/justin2004/weblog/blob/master/README.md) to be useful.

 ### Hobbies

 When I'm not developing software, you can find me: